adam-kn1ght/cloud-torrent/README.md

 * **RSS** Automatically add torrents, with smart episode filter.

-Once completed, cloud-torrent will no longer be a simple torrent client and most likely project be renamed.
+Once completed, insane-torrent will no longer be a simple torrent client and most likely project be renamed.

 #### Donate